-The \$2.9 million decrease in product development and licensing agreements revenue for the year ended December 31, 2019, as compared to the year ended December 31, 2018, was primarily due to a decrease in revenue related to our BMS agreement as a result of the completion of our combination clinical study.
-The \$3.1 million decrease in contracts and grants revenue for the year ended December 31, 2019, as compared to the year ended December 31, 2018, was primarily related to a decrease in services performed under our contract manufacturing and research and development agreements with Rockefeller University and the International AIDS Vaccine Initiative.
-We expect revenue to decrease over the next twelve months, although there may be fluctuations on a quarterly basis.
+The Company's agreement with Rockefeller University, as amended, (the "Rockefeller Agreement") provides for the Company to perform manufacturing and development services for Rockefeller University for their portfolio of antibodies against HIV.
+This portfolio was licensed to Gilead Sciences in January 2020 from Rockefeller University ("Rockefeller Transaction").
+The \$1.8 million increase in product development and licensing agreements revenue for the year ended December 31, 2020, as compared to the year ended December 31, 2019, was primarily due to the \$1.8 million received from the Rockefeller Transaction.
+The \$2.0 million increase in contracts and grants revenue for the year ended December 31, 2020, as compared to the year ended December 31, 2019, was primarily related to an increase in services performed under our contract manufacturing and research and development agreements with Rockefeller University and Gilead Sciences, partially offset by a decrease in services performed under our manufacturing and research and development agreement with Duke University.
+We expect revenue to decrease over the next twelve months as a result of a decrease in revenue from product development and licensing agreements.